The Postgraduate Medical Education Orientation for all residents, which is MANDATORY, will be held on Tuesday, June 29, 2021.

 All applicants must complete a CASPer™ (Computer-Based Assessment for Sampling Personal Characteristics) test.
 CASPer is an online test which assesses for non-cognitive skills and interpersonal characteristics.

-Test dates for 1st Iteration: A limited number of test dates and times will be available in October.
+Test dates for 1st Iteration: A limited number of test dates and times will be available.
 Please note these are the only testing dates available and no additional tests will be scheduled.

 Applications submitted after file review has opened on February 8, 2021